Paradox (database)

+Editions

-Paradox for DOS
+DOS

 Paradox for DOS was a relational database management system originally written by Richard Schwartz and Robert Shostak, and released by their Belmont, California-based company Ansa Software in 1985.

 The New York Times described it as "among the first of an emerging generation of software making extensive use of artificial intelligence techniques," and noted that Paradox could read the competing Ashton Tate's dBase files.

 In September 1987, Borland purchased Ansa Software, including their Paradox/DOS 2.0 software.
 Notable classic versions were 3.5 and 4.5.
 Versions up to 3.5 were evolutions from 1.0.
 Version 4.0 and 4.5 were retooled in the Borland C++ windowing toolkit and used a different extended memory access scheme.

 Paradox/DOS was a successful DOS-based database of the late 1980s and early 1990s.
 At that time, dBase and its xBase clones (Foxpro, Clipper) dominated the market.
 Other notable competitors were Clarion, DataEase, R:Base, and DataFlex.

 The features that distinguished Paradox/DOS were: